syncforynab/fintech-to-ynab/README.md

 > **This version requires beta access to the YNAB API, please use the [v1 branch](https://github.com/scottrobertson/fintech-to-ynab/tree/v1) if you do not have access**

-Automatically push Monzo and Starling transactions into YNAB.
+Automatically push Monzo transactions to YNAB in realtime.
+Also import historical transactions for many more banks.

-> **Note Realtime Starling support is pending support for [Personal Access Webhooks](https://trello.com/c/rviKbwNQ/47-personal-access-webhooks-%F0%9F%93%AF).
-Historical imports are now available**

 ## Features
-  - Push your Monzo and Starling transactions into YNAB in realtime
+  - Push your Monzo transactions into YNAB in realtime
   - Automatically populate the category based on previous transactions
   - Add 😃 🍏 emoji ✈️ 🇨🇦 and #hashtags to your YNAB transactions by default
   - Automatically mark transactions as cleared (except for those in a foreign currency)